Mary Barton on Librivox audiobook; New Warby Parker glasses, Newman in Shoreline; Up-zone data.

 I’m All Lost in…

-What I’m obsessing over this week.
+What I’m obsessing about this week.

 Week #12: